vault27/Foundation/paloalto.md

     - /software folder: This folder contains the software images that are required to upgrade a newly provisioned VM-Series firewall to the desired PAN-OS version for the network
     - /content folder: This folder contains the Applications and Threats updates and WildFire updates for the valid subscriptions on the VM-Series firewall.
 You must include the minimum content versions that are required for the desired PAN-OS version
     - /plugins folder: This optional folder contains a single VM-Series plugin image

+## Master key

+- Is it enabled by default? - Yes default one is used everywhere
+- Palo Alto Networks recommends you configure a new master key instead of using the default key, store the key in a safe location, and periodically change it
+- After you enter a new key you will need it only during changing it
+- On physical and virtual Palo Alto Networks devices, you can configure the master key to use the AES-256-CBC or the AES-256-GCM (introduced in PAN-OS 10.0) encryption algorithm to encrypt data such as keys and passwords.
+AES-256-GCM provides stronger encryption than AES-256-CBC and improves your security posture
+- Master Key - Every firewall and Panorama management server has a **default master key** that encrypts all the private keys and passwords in the configuration to secure them (such as the private key used for SSL Forward Proxy Decryption
+- In HA and in Panorama everywhere should be the same Masterkey and algorithm
+- The only way to restore the default master key is to perform a factory reset
+- **Device > Master Key and Diagnostics** - create a new Master Key + Lifetime
+- You must configure a new master key before the current key expires.
+If the master key expires, the firewall or Panorama automatically reboots in Maintenance mode
+- Time for Reminder - firewall generates an expiration alarm - The firewall automatically opens the System Alarms dialog to display the alarm
+- Auto Renew Master Key to configure the firewall to automatically renew the master key for a specified number of days and hours so just to avoid expiration! - it is not a replacement for configuring a new key if the existing master key lifetime expires soon
+- HSM can be used to encrypt the master key:  **Device > Setup > HSM**
+- Master Key can be controlled centrally from Panorama: **Panorama > Managed Devices > Summary and Deploy Master Key**
+- It cannot be edited via Templates

 ## Packet Flow Sequence